RTEMS/rtems-docs/c-user/fatal-error/operations.rst

 - the fatal source,

-- a legacy parameter which is always false, and
+- a legacy parameter which is always set to :c:macro:`false`, and

 - an error code with a fatal source dependent content.

-Once all fatal extensions executed, the error information will be stored to :c:data:`_Internal_errors_What_happened` and the system state is set to :c:macro:`SYSTEM_STATE_TERMINATED`.
+Once all fatal extensions executed, the system state is set to :c:macro:`SYSTEM_STATE_TERMINATED`.

 The final step is to call the CPU port specific :c:func:`_CPU_Fatal_halt()`.